Blog Home » Arizona » How we use weather balloons

 Did you know meteorologists can use balloons to aid in weather forecasting?

 SRP’s weather balloon program measures vertical profiles of temperature, humidity, wind and pressure over the Valley.
-Both the local and global weather community benefit from this data.
+Both the local and global weather communities benefit from this data.

 SRP’s team of meteorologists manages the balloon program that provides valuable data to SRP and the National Weather Service.
 This data helps forecast thunderstorms within and near the Valley so SRP can properly prepare for and respond to outages, as well as inform dam capacity decisions and other aspects that affect efficient power supply.

-Because the weather balloons aid in outage preparedness, we can then respond efficiently with the necessary staffing to ensure that you, the customer, can have your power restored as quickly and as safely as possible, saving you the headache.
+Since the weather balloons aid in outage preparedness, we can then respond efficiently with the necessary staffing to ensure that our customers can have their power restored as quickly and as safely as possible.

 Weather balloons in action